rek7/mXtract/README.md

 Scan without verbose, and with a simple IP regex.
 ## Why dump directly from memory?
 In most linux environments users can access the memory of processes, allows attackers to harvest credentials, private keys, or anything that isnt suppose to be seen but is being processed by a program in clear text.
+Remember your results are only as good as your regexes.
 ## Features
 + Ability to enter regex lists
 + Clear and Readable Display